-- 1. Agencies should consider providing access on their websites to publicly filed pleadings, briefs, and settlements, as well as court decisions bearing on agencies' regulatory or enforcement activities (collectively "agency litigation materials"). - 2.
-Should an agency choose to post such material, an agency with a large volume of court litigation could decide not to post documents from every case.
-The agency might, for instance, post examples of filings from routine litigation and all or a portion of the filings from cases raising important or unusual questions. - 3.
-In determining whether to provide access to agency litigation materials on their websites, and in determining which types of agency litigation materials to include on their websites, among the factors agencies should consider are the following: - a.
-The internal benefits of maintaining a webpage providing access to certain types of agency litigation materials;

-105 b.
-The public's interest in having ready access to certain categories of the agency's 106 litigation materials; 107 c.
+93 1.
+Agencies should consider providing access on their websites to publicly filed pleadings, 94 briefs, and settlements, as well as court decisions bearing on agencies' regulatory or 95 enforcement activities (collectively "agency litigation materials").
+96 2.
+Should an agency choose to post such material, an agency with a large volume of court 97 litigation could decide not to post documents from every case.
+The agency might, for 98 instance, post examples of filings from routine litigation and all or a portion of the filings 99 from cases raising important or unusual questions.
+100 3.
+In determining whether to provide access to agency litigation materials on their websites, 101 and in determining which types of agency litigation materials to include on their 102 websites, among the factors agencies should consider are the following: 103 a.
+The internal benefits of maintaining a webpage providing access to certain types 104 of agency litigation materials; 105 b.
+The public's interest in having ready access to certain categories of the agency's 106 litigation materials;

+107 c.
 The availability and cost of other technological services that may more reliably 108 and effectively give access to agency litigation material because of its scale or 109 volume and the wide variety of issues and matters involved; 110 d.
 The extent to which providing access to agency litigation materials on the 111 agency's website will advance the agency's mission; 112 e.
 The costs of creating and maintaining a webpage providing access to the types of 113 agency litigation materials the agency sees fit to include; 114 f.
 The nature of the agency's litigation portfolio, including the quantity of litigation 115 materials the agency generates each year; 116 g.
 The degree to which the agency's existing technological capacity can 117 accommodate the creation and maintenance of a webpage providing access to 118 certain types of agency litigation materials; and 119 h.
 The risk of disclosure or wide dissemination of confidential or sensitive 120 information of private litigants.
 121 4.
-In determining which agency litigation materials to include on their websites, agencies 122 should ensure that they have implemented appropriate safeguards to protect relevant 123 privacy and business interests implicated by the disclosure of agency litigation materials 124 Each agency should implement a protocol to ensure that, before a document is posted to 125 the agency's litigation webpage, the document has been reviewed and determined not to 126 contain confidential information, such as trade secrets and personal identifying 127 information.
+In determining which agency litigation materials to include on their websites, agencies 122 should ensure that they have implemented appropriate safeguards to protect relevant 123 privacy and business interests implicated by the disclosure of agency litigation materials.
+124 Each agency should implement a protocol to ensure that, before a document is posted to 125 the agency's litigation webpage, the document has been reviewed and determined not to 126 contain confidential information, such as trade secrets and personal identifying 127 information.
 128 5.
 Agencies should disclose materials in a way that gives a full and accurate picture of their 129 litigating positions.
-To provide proper context, agencies should:

-litigation materials the agencies will publish on their websites;
+To provide proper context, agencies should: 130 a.
+Use objective, clear, and publicly posted criteria to determine which agency 131 litigation materials the agencies will publish on their websites;